anonaddy/anonaddy/README.md

 * Generous monthly bandwidth
 * Multiple domains to choose for aliases (currently anonaddy.com and anonaddy.me)
 * Ability to generate UUID aliases
+* Ability to add additional usernames to compartmentalise aliases
 * New features added regularly